 - We will attempt to contact you about your interest after you provide us with contact information but we will not repeatedly make unsolicited contacts to you in a single day (three or more) or pressure you to apply and register in the same day.

-- We encourage you to speak with your Educational Services Officer or counselor within your Military Service prior to enrollment to ensure you understand your benefits, the impact your enrollment may have on your other obligations, and obtain any other helpful information you may need for your decision.
+- We encourage you to speak with your Educational Services Officer or counselor within your Military Service prior to enrollment to ensure you understand your benefits and the impact your enrollment may have on your other obligations and to obtain any other helpful information you may need for your decision.

 - If you must suspend your studies due to service requirements we will work with you to provide for readmission and we will comply with Department of Education guidelines regarding readmission.

-- If you withdraw before your course is 60% complete we will refund a portion of the TA funds (as well as any other applicable Federal student aid) to the US government, following Federal Title IV guidelines, and you will be responsible for any remaining balance due.
+- If you withdraw before your course is 60 percent complete we will refund a portion of the TA funds (as well as any other applicable Federal student aid) to the U.S. government, following Federal Title IV guidelines, and you will be responsible for any remaining balance due.
 If your withdrawal is due to fulfilling a military service obligation Southern will work with you to find a solution that does not require you to incur debt to cover the refunded TA funds.